SNF-Root/VPD-ICPMS/README.md

 VPD (vapor phase decomposition) is a technique to collect metal and chemical contamininats on the surface of a wafer into a liquid droplet.
 The details of this collection process are explained in the "Operating Principles Section" right below.
 Crucially, VPD *does not* involve the measurement or quantification of chemicals; it's simply a technique (among many) to collect them.
 That's where ICP-MS comes in...

 ICP-MS stands for "Inductively Coupled Plasma Mass Spectroscopy."
-It's one of the most sensitive techniques for measuring the conentration of metals and other chemicals in liquid solutions.
+It's one of the most sensitive techniques for measuring the concentration of metals and other chemicals in liquid solutions.
 Check out [this video](https://www.youtube.com/watch?v=tP5ZKUTWiuQ) from Agilent (an ICP-MS tool manufacturer) to learn about the basic operating principles of an ICP-MS. Briefly, the liquid sample is aerosolized before getting ionized by a plasma.
 Metals in the solution are then sorted and counted based on their charge/mass ratio.

 When VPD and ICP-MS are combined, it's called VPD-ICP-MS. Note that VPD doesn't necessarily need to use ICP-MS for analysis; alternatives like Atomic Absorption Spectroscopy (AAS) are also common.
 Similarly, VPD is not the only way to collect samples for ICP-MS; anything from blood to seawater to colloidal space dust can be measured in an ICP-MS.